ffund/tcp-ip-essentials/lab2/2-6-network-interface.md

 **Lab report**: Show the output of the `tcpdump` in each case.
 Which network interface carries traffic from the host *to itself* when that traffic is sent to the 127.0.0.1 address?
 Which network interface carries traffic from the host *to itself* when that traffic is sent to the 10.10.0.100 address?
 Explain how the evidence from the `tcpdump` output supports your answer.

+Once you are done with this part of the lab , proceed to the [next part](2-7-arp.md)